CSE237SP2022/project-chati_merchant_osullivan_ki/README.md

 # The DNA Compare-Inator

 This project takes a set of DNA strands - a sequence of nucleotide base pairs represented by A,T,C, and G - and first converts them to mRNA sequences via the process of transcription.
 Next, the mRNA sequences are converted to amino acids via the process of transcription.
 This involves splitting the mRNA sequences into subsets of 3 nucleotide base pairs (codons), which map to amino acid residues that form peptide chains.
 Finally, the two output peptide chains are compared based on the degree of overlapping amino acid residues.

+Directions to run the program are provided at the bottom along with a list of commands.

 ##### Project Github Names
 ###### project-chati_merchant_osullivan_ki